MegaDyneSystems/prism32/README.md

 Many terminal chat tools stop at sending prompts and printing responses.
 Prism32 combines multiple harness layers:

 - A command-execution feedback loop with structured `ask` and `execute` blocks.
+- Can turn any computer into a personal robot assistant with natural language
+- Can run on IOT devices and robots with low end compute on bare metal and can expand their capabilities by writing custom plugins for it's niche hardware and OS'
 - Persistent startup memory, long-term memory, and custom soul rules.
 - Runtime plugin loading without pip packages.
 - Subagents that can run synchronously or asynchronously.